Austin Gideon is an associate of The Stephens Group, LLC.

 Mr. Sims attended Princeton University, where he received a B.A. in Economics.

-Aaron Clark is a principal of The Stephens Group, LLC.
+Aaron Clark is a managing director of The Stephens Group, LLC.

 He joined the firm in 2006 as an associate after spending two years in the Corporate Finance department of Stephens Inc. He helps analyze, coordinate and execute many of the firm’s transactions while continuously supporting the firm’s partner companies.

-Mr. Clark currently serves as a director of Bear State Financial, Buyers Protection Group, Inc., Firehost, Inc., Tierpoint, LLC and vXchnge Holdings, LLC.
+Mr. Clark currently serves as a director of Bear State Financial, Firehost, Inc., Tierpoint, LLC and vXchnge Holdings, LLC.
 He attended the University of Arkansas, where he received a B.S.B.A in Financial Management/Investments.

 Kent Sorrells is a managing director of The Stephens Group, LLC.